Therapy: What does work?

 Grounding helps people to become present in the here and now.
 It can be done by talking to someone, offering a drink (water or a hot tea), and guiding a person to become aware of their environment.
 This helps a person who is re-experiencing a traumatic event to feel safe.

-Those who avoid people, places and situations will benefit from a step for step, deliberate and well-paced plan to gradually become less anxious when approaching the anxiety provoking situation (gradual exposure).
+Those who avoid people, places and situations will benefit from a step for step, deliberate and well-paced plan to gradually become less anxious when approaching the anxiety provoking situation (desensitization).
 This activity works well when paired with a relaxation exercise.

 Cognitive behavioural therapy helps a person to identify “distortions” in their thinking.
 The thoughts that were “automatically” negative, are scrutinized and challenged, and replaced by a more realistic evaluation or interpretation.